Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

 - 'metadata': Any additional informations about the shape.
 Those should be specified as a dictionary.

 This is it.
-Now when starting Ecpy your new shape should be listed.
+Now when starting Exopy your new shape should be listed.

 Creating a new sequence